 NOA -"Letters to Bach" & "Best of Noa"

 Israeli singer-songwriter Noa is one of the most distinctive and celebrated voices of her homeland.
 Numerous fellow musicians hold the charismatic artist in high regard, and she has already shared the stage with Sting, Pat Metheny, Quincy Jones, Stevie Wonder or Andrea Bocelli.
 Noa's music is as moving as it is authentic, and at the same time reflects her commitment to politics or the environment.
 This can also be heard on her album "Letters to Bach", a homage to the great baroque master, whose compositions she chose as the nucleus for her own musical arrangements.
-Afterwards, the musician, who will be making her festival debut at the Frauenkirche together with her long-time partner, guitarist Gil Dor, and cellist Hila Karni, will present an atmospheric selection of her greatest hits.
+Afterwards, the musician, who will be making her festival debut at the Frauenkirche together with her long-time partner, guitarist Gil Dor, will present an atmospheric selection of her greatest hits.

 Noa (Achinoam Nini) - vocals and percussion